 - [98] The secretariat recalled that comments had been made on potential implementation issues at the SC meeting in November 2022, which the secretariat had archived for future consideration by the SC.
-These had indicated the need for assistance for developing countries in implementing the revised ISPM, ongoing training to meet its requirements, and for contracting parties to be aware of the IPPC guide on Establishing and maintaining pest free areas and other existing IPPC implementation tools. - [99] The SC: - (16) thanked the steward and assistant steward for their efforts in revising this draft standard; [SUGGESTED ADDITIONAL DECISION POINT (as is customary when a draft standard is approved for adoption; it was accidentally omitted from the decisions presented to the SC for adoption in Rome)] - (17) recommended the draft revision of ISPM 4 (Requirements for the establishment of pest free areas) (2009-002) as modified in this meeting for submission to CPM-18 (2024) for adoption (Appendix 8); and - (18) requested that the secretariat forward implementation issues identified for this draft standard to the Implementation Facilitation Unit of the secretariat for consideration by the IC.
+These had indicated the need for assistance for developing countries in implementing the revised ISPM, ongoing training to meet its requirements, and for contracting parties to be aware of the IPPC guide on Establishing and maintaining pest free areas and other existing IPPC implementation tools. - 1991 The SC: - (16) thanked the steward and assistant steward for their efforts in revising this draft standard; - (17) recommended the draft revision of ISPM 4 (Requirements for the establishment of pest free areas) (2009-002) as modified in this meeting for submission to CPM-18 (2024) for adoption (Appendix 8); and - (18) requested that the secretariat forward implementation issues identified for this draft standard to the Implementation Facilitation Unit of the secretariat for consideration by the IC.